Make a Purchase

 Finishing Purchases

-and either handled the error or deployed the product to the user's inventory.
+It is important that you finish a purchase when you have completed the purchase and either handled the error or deployed the product to the user's inventory.

-Once complete the extension will dispatch the FINISH_SUCCESS
+Once complete the FINISH_SUCCESS

 event will be dispatched: